bakame-php/stackwatch/docs/1.0/profiler.md

 $metrics->realPeakMemoryUsage;
 ````

-You can execute the <code>Profiler</code> instance as many times as needed — it will record all
+You can execute the `Profiler` instance as many times as needed — it will record all
 execution metrics each time.

 ```php